Graduate Students

 Inseong is an undergraduate student studying sociology and economics at Korea University.
 He is currently in Bachelor-Masters program in the department of sociology.
 He is interested in certain events which make the interactions, connections and solidarity, therefore the society itself, more tangible.
 With sociological theory and data-driven computational approaches, he seeks to trace what society is and how it works.
 Recently, he worked on a project analyzing the online discourse on the Sewol Ferry and Itaewon crisis. |

-Haesol Kim ( Mater's student)
+Haesol Kim (Mater's student)

 Haesol is a graduate student studying Sociology at Korea University.
 She is interested in how uncontrollable and unexpected events, including disaster, war, economic crisis, and disease, inflict varying degrees of risks and costs on different social groups.
 Her academic agenda seeks to answer how such engendered risks and costs can be mitigated or averted in advance for the most vulnerable social groups and also how opportunities for sociopolitical involvement provided for marginalized citizens can impact the viability of risk mitigation strategies.
 She believes that the social indicators identifying the mentioned vulnerability, abrupt events, risk, and cost can be constructed and examined by adopting data science and computational methods.
+She is a recipient of Ilun(일운) Scholarship.

 Haesol is a graduate student studying Sociology at Korea University.
 She is interested in how uncontrollable and unexpected events, including disaster, war, economic crisis, and disease, inflict varying degrees of risks and costs on different social groups.
 Her academic agenda seeks to answer how such engendered risks and costs can be mitigated or averted in advance for the most vulnerable social groups and also how opportunities for sociopolitical involvement provided for marginalized citizens can impact the viability of risk mitigation strategies.
 She believes that the social indicators identifying the mentioned vulnerability, abrupt events, risk, and cost can be constructed and examined by adopting data science and computational methods.
+She is a recipient of Ilun(일운) Scholarship.

 Eunjae Kim (MA, PhD Candidate)